What is Gentle Creative?

 I live in the UK, about 40 miles north of London.
-I’m 55 years old and I’ve been a Buddhist for over 30 years.
+I’m in my mid 50s and I’ve been a Buddhist for over 30 years.

 When I was a student, I did a music degree.
 Faced with the prospect of being an unemployed flute player, I took the advice of the university careers service and trained to be an accountant!

 I’ve spent all of my working life in the corporate world as an accountant, an investment banker and in more recent years as a software consultant.
 So I know what it’s like to have a real job.

 Initially I tried to ignore my creative yearnings but mentally, I crashed and burned one too many times.
 For the past twenty years I have worked part-time in the day job and pursued creative stuff on the side.
 I’m currently taking a sabbatical from the job and I really don’t know what’s next on the work front.